zhanghb97/mlir-python-bindings/README.md

      Otherwise, the shared library will be generated to `llvm-project/<build directory name>/lib` by default.

-   - `cmake --build .`
+   - `cmake --build . --target check-mlir-python `

-3. Test the shared library:

-   - `cd llvm-project/mlir/bindings/test`
-   - `python -m unittest base -v`